 Ex-convict charged with murdering elderly Watertown woman in August

 Jan.
-5—WATERTOWN — An ex-convict charged Friday with murdering an elderly Watertown woman was arrested multiple times on felony counts in the days and weeks surrounding the alleged killing, but was only held on bail the day after her body was discovered.
+6—WATERTOWN — An ex-convict charged Friday with murdering an elderly Watertown woman was arrested multiple times on felony counts in the days and weeks surrounding the killing, but was only held on bail the day after her body was discovered.

 The charges were contained in a grand jury indictment unsealed Friday in Jefferson County Court.